Electronics Engineering - Bachelor Project, 16 credits

 Course closure

 For Decision on Routines for Administration of the Discontinuation of Educational Programs, Freestanding Courses and Courses in Programs, see Dnr LiU-2021-04782 (https://styrdokument.liu.se/Regelsamling/VisaBeslut/1156410).
 After a decision on closure and after the end of the discontinuation period, the students are referred to a replacement course (or similar) according to information in the course syllabus or programme syllabus.
 If a student has passed some part/parts of a closed program course but not all, and there is an at least partially replacing course, an assessment of crediting can be made.
-Any crediting of course components is made by the examiner.
+For questions about the crediting of course components, contact the Study councellors.

 Registration for examination